Trijicon ACOG 3.5x35 Riflescope .308 Green Crosshair TA11J-308G 100161

 Description

-The Trijicon ACOG 3.5x35 Riflescope .308 Green Crosshair TA11J-308G 100161 is a high-performance optical sight designed for precision shooting and tactical applications.
-This advanced combat optical gunsight offers a fixed 3.5x magnification and a 35mm objective lens, providing an optimal balance between field of view and target acquisition.
-The illuminated green crosshair reticle is specifically calibrated for 7.62mm (.308 cal) flat-top rifles, offering ranging capabilities up to 1200 meters.
+Trijicon ACOG 3.5x35 Riflescope .308 Green Crosshair TA11J-308G 100161 includes a fixed 3.5x magnification and a 35mm objective lens, creating a balance between field of view and target clarity.
+The illuminated green crosshair reticle is specifically designed for 7.62mm (.308 cal) rifles, allowing for accurate ranging up to 1200 meters.
+With its rugged aluminum housing, this riflescope is waterproof and shockproof, making it suitable for various tactical applications.

-• DUAL ILLUMINATION SYSTEM: Combines fiber optics and tritium for a self-illuminated reticle that automatically adjusts brightness based on ambient light conditions, ensuring optimal visibility without batteries.
+• DUAL ILLUMINATION SYSTEM: Combines fiber optics and tritium for a self-illuminated reticle that adjusts brightness based on ambient light, ensuring visibility without reliance on batteries.

-• BALLISTIC COMPENSATING RETICLE: Green crosshair reticle specifically calibrated for 7.62mm (.308 cal) ammunition, providing accurate holdovers up to 1200 meters for improved long-range accuracy.
+• BALLISTIC COMPENSATING RETICLE: Green crosshair reticle calibrated for .308 ammunition, providing accurate holdovers up to 1200 meters for improved long-range shooting.

-• RUGGED CONSTRUCTION: Forged aluminum housing offers exceptional durability, with waterproof and shockproof performance to withstand harsh environments and heavy recoil.
+• RUGGED CONSTRUCTION: Forged aluminum housing ensures exceptional durability, being waterproof and shockproof to withstand harsh environments.

-• COMPACT AND LIGHTWEIGHT: Measuring just 8 inches in length and weighing 14 oz, this ACOG adds minimal bulk to your rifle setup while enhancing accuracy and target acquisition speed.
+• COMPACT AND LIGHTWEIGHT: At 8 inches long and weighing 14 oz, this ACOG maintains balance on the rifle while enhancing accuracy.

-• WIDE FIELD OF VIEW: Offers a generous 28.9 ft field of view at 100 yards, allowing for improved situational awareness and faster target transitions.
+• WIDE FIELD OF VIEW: Delivers a generous 28.9 ft field of view at 100 yards, improving situational awareness and target transitions.

-• FULLY MULTI-COATED OPTICS: Advanced lens coatings maximize light transmission and minimize glare, resulting in a bright, clear sight picture even in challenging lighting conditions.
+• FULLY MULTI-COATED OPTICS: Advanced lens coatings maximize light transmission and reduce glare, ensuring a bright sight picture in various lighting conditions.

-• INCLUDED ACCESSORIES: Comes with a TA51 mount for easy installation on Picatinny rail systems and a protective polymer hard case for secure storage and transport.
+• INCLUDED ACCESSORIES: Comes with a TA51 mount for easy Picatinny rail installation and a protective polymer hard case for secure transport.

 Specification Value